hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 #### Version Control System Integrations

-Private Terraform can be configured with any of a number of **[Version Control Systems (VCSs)](https://www.terraform.io/docs/enterprise/vcs/index.html)**, some supporting both SaaS and private-network installations.
+Private Terraform Enterprise can be configured with any of a number of **[Version Control Systems (VCSs)](https://www.terraform.io/docs/enterprise/vcs/index.html)**, some supporting both SaaS and private-network installations.

-In order to perform ingress of Terraform configuration from a configured VCS, Private Terraform will need to be able to communciate with that provider's API, and webhooks from that provider will need to be able to reach Private Terraform.
+In order to perform ingress of Terraform configuration from a configured VCS, Private Terraform Enterprise will need to be able to communciate with that provider's API, and webhooks from that provider will need to be able to reach Private Terraform Enterprise.

-For example, an integration with GitHub will require Private Terraform to have access to https://github.com and for GitHub's webhooks to be able to route back to Terraform.
+For example, an integration with GitHub will require Private Terraform Enterprise to have access to https://github.com and for GitHub's webhooks to be able to route back to Terraform.
 Similarly, an integration with GitHub Enterprise will require Terraform to have access to the local GitHub instance.

 #### Terraform Execution

 As a part of their primary mode of operation, Terraform makes API calls out to infrastructure provider APIs.
-Since Private Terraform runs Terraform on behalf of users, Private Terraform will therefore need access to any Provider APIs that your colleagues want to manage with Private Terraform.
+Since Private Terraform Enterprise runs Terraform on behalf of users, Private Terraform Enterprise will therefore need access to any Provider APIs that your colleagues want to manage with Private Terraform Enterprise.

 #### Terraform Release Downloading

-By default, Private Terraform downloads the versions of Terraform that it executes from https://releases.hashicorp.com/ - though this behavior can be customized by specifying different download locations.
+By default, Private Terraform Enterprise downloads the versions of Terraform that it executes from https://releases.hashicorp.com/ - though this behavior can be customized by specifying different download locations.
 See [`managing-tool-versions`](managing-tool-versions.md).

 #### Terraform Latest Version Notifications

-When displaying Terraform Runs, Private Terraform has JavaScript that reaches out to https://checkpoint.hashicorp.com to determine the latest released version of Terraform and notify users if there is a newer version available than the one they are running.
+When displaying Terraform Runs, Private Terraform Enterprise has JavaScript that reaches out to https://checkpoint.hashicorp.com to determine the latest released version of Terraform and notify users if there is a newer version available than the one they are running.
 This functionality non-essential - new version notifications will not be displayed in the Web UI if checkpoint.hashicorp.com cannot be reached from a user's browser.

 #### Communication Functions

-* Private Terraform uses the configured SMTP endpoint for sending emails
+* Private Terraform Enterprise uses the configured SMTP endpoint for sending emails
 * Twilio can optionally be set up for for SMS-based 2FA (virtual TOTP support is available separately which does not make external API calls)

 ---